Who are they?

 Tutors appreciate the small company feel.
 ‘It’s really hands on, with great communications,’ said one.
 ‘If I ever have any issues, I just call or email them and they are really responsive – I don’t bother working for other agencies because of it,’ said another.
 Parents also talk of ‘Maria’s personal attention’ and ‘bespoke’ service.
 ‘Very flexible and a little less formal than other agencies, which I like,’ said one parent.
 Covid permitting, the team works in an East London office that’s been converted from flats.

-Maria – who has a BA and MA in modern languages and business, plus an MA in diplomacy and strategic negotiations, all from La Sorbonne Paris – lives between Fulham, Manchester and Paris.
+Maria – who has a BA and MA in modern languages and business, plus an MA in diplomacy and strategic negotiations, all from La Sorbonne Paris – lives between Fulham, Lisbon and Paris.
 Judging from her typical 7am to 11pm working day, she’s something of a workaholic though still finds time for playing the violin and piano, as well as martial arts and reading – ‘mainly fictional, historic and feminist.’
 ‘Amazing,’ is how most parents describe her; ‘quite a force of nature,’ felt one.

 What do they offer?